AndieWill510/tinydoor/Options/012-sam-behind-the-bar.md

 There was something I did not say yet.

-Sam was behind the bar at The Egyptian.
+Sam was behind the bar at The Egyptian, a "Cheers" bar, _where everyone knows your name_.

 Yes, Sam.